More about AWS Migration

 Read our in-depth post on AWS migration strategy to understand Amazon’s migration framework and the six alternative strategies for migrating an application to the cloud.

-Once you have done discovery and planning and are ready to start your migration, you’ll find this brief migration checklist useful.
+Once you have done discovery and planning and are ready to start your migration, find more details about each of the stages below.

 1. Train Staff